Renée Martine believes that life speaks through the quiet

-I’ve always believed life speaks through the quiet spaces — in thought, in movement, in creation.
+spaces — in thought, in movement, in creation and intuition.

 My art began as an act of survival.
 In 2013, my only brother, his former wife, and their son lost their lives under mysterious circumstances.
 For years I searched for answers, chasing closure through logic and investigation.
 When that search grew heavy, I turned toward color, texture, and movement — to painting — and in doing so, I found something resembling peace.

-While living in Northern Montana, my story was featured in 406 Woman’s Magazine (Fall 2023, “The Accidental Artist”), a two-page spread about how art found me when I wasn’t looking for it.
+While living in Northern Montana, my art story was featured in 406 Woman’s Magazine (Fall 2023, “The Accidental Artist”), a two-page spread about how art found me when I wasn’t looking for it.

 Over the past decade, my work has evolved in both form and meaning.
 It wasn’t until recently that I noticed nearly every collection I’ve made revolves around trees — their roots, their reaching, their scars.
 Then it hit me: my brother had been found beneath one.
 What I thought was simply aesthetic was, in truth, an echo.
 Every branch, every line, a quiet conversation with him.